-Office Hours My office is in Thompson 390A; the telephone number is 879-3564.
+Office Hours My office is in Thompson 303; the telephone number is 879-3564.
 Making appointments or simple, non-mathematical questions can be handled via electronic mail - my address is beezer@ups.edu.
-Office Hours are Monday, Tuesday, Thursday and Friday mornings.
-Normally I arrive on-campus at about 8:00 AM, and every other Tuesday I have a 9:30 AM construction meeting.
-If I am not in my office, and at-large in Thompson/Harned, I'll leave a note with my cell-phone number.
-You are also welcome to drop by my office in the afternoon.
+Office Hours are 10:00-10:50 on Monday and Friday, and 9:30-11:50 on Tuesday and Thursday.
+You may make an appointment for other times, or just drop by my office.
 Office hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.